crukci-bioinformatics/PlateLayout/README.md

 **Note:** by default the script runs in parallel across 4 cores.
 You can change this with the `nCores` argument.

+#### CRUK CI Bioinformatics metadata template

+There is a utility script `fixMetaForm` that will load a CRUK CI Bioinformatics Core metadata template Excel file and tidy it into a table suitable for use with the above randomisation function.

 ### Bash script

 In the *bin* directory of the Git repository is a bash script `RandomizeSinglePlate.sh` that can be used at the command line to run the randomisation. e.g.

 ```
 RandomizeSinglePlate.sh -d example_metadata.tsv \